 Heat Exhaustion and Heat Stroke

-Heat exhaustion is when the body overheats when you are too active in hot temperatures.
-Heat stroke is a more severe illness that can be life-threatening.
+Heat exhaustion is when the body overheats in hot temperatures.
+If not treated, it can lead to heat stroke.
+Heat stroke is more severe and can be life-threatening.

-Factors that may increase your risk of heat exhaustion and heat stroke include:
+Things that raise the risk of heat exhaustion and heat stroke are:

 Treatment for heat exhaustion includes: